MakeSchool-Tutorials/ecommerce-tutorial/P02-HTML-Semantics/content.md

 >
 > You should see ‘Hello World’.

-Congratulations!🎉 You just displayed text in your browser.
+Congratulations! 🎉 You just displayed text in your browser.

 > [action] save and push your progress on github
 >